Dental Hygienists

 User poll

-Our visitors have voted that there is a small chance this occupation will be replaced.
+Our visitors have voted there's a low chance this occupation will be automated.
 This assessment is further supported by the calculated automation risk level, which estimates 43% chance of automation.

 What do you think the risk of automation is?